The Rhythm of the Summer

 An alert beekeeper is aware at all times of the space available in the hive.
 Expanding the hive by adding boxes is a key decision the beekeeper will make, offering bees more space for the extra honey and thus reducing the chances of swarming.

 Aside from a visual check, the weight of the hive will be an important indicator.
-An increasing number of beekeepers have ways to weigh their hives and the honey flow is associated with a dramatic increase in weight.
+An increasing number of beekeepers weigh their hives using monitors and the honey flow is associated with a dramatic increase in weight.

 Done well, the beekeeper – and bees – can enjoy and extended and beautiful series of honey flows.